Pokeglitch/gb2a/README.md

 The disassembler will create 3 files:
   * One 'asm' file containing the disassembled routine
-  * One 'sym' file containing the non-parsed addresses encountered during the disassembling along with the addresses in the input shim file
+  * One 'sym' file containing the all non-parsed addresses (both old and new)
-  * One 'sym' file for reference, containing the non-parsed addresses encountered during the disassembling
+  * One 'sym' file for reference, containing only the newly encountered non-parsed addresses

 ---